elliotwutingfeng/railrailrail/README.md

 ### generate

 > [!TIP]
-> You do not need to do this if you already ran `make generate_all` in the Setup section.
+> You do not need to do this if you already ran `make generate_config` in the Setup section.

 Use `generate` to generate the station coordinates file and network config files for the route planner.